Roodepoort Worker Almost Plunges Through Hole in Road, Discovers Illegal Mining Tunnel Underground

 "Did you survive mntase": Leopard tries to break into man's house, video stresses SA

-He added that a few minutes later when they looked again, the spade and the pick had been moved.
+He added that a few minutes later, when they looked again, the spade and the pick had been moved.

-Upon closer inspection, they realised that it wasn’t a hole but a tunnel running under the road towards a mine.
+Upon closer inspection, they realised it wasn’t a hole but a tunnel running under the road towards a mine.

 Road closed for repairs